 If you start Section 8 in Moffat, you have to face another moral dilemma.
 Do you return to Beattock to pick up the line of the Way where you left it, or do you take a more direct route that leaves a gap on the line of the Way itself?
-Whatever you do, you end up heading east then north east into the wilds of the Eskdalemuir Forest and another very lonely stretch of the Way that passes very little habitation en route.
+Whatever you do, you end up heading east then north-east into the wilds of the Eskdalemuir Forest and another very lonely stretch of the Way that passes very little habitation en route.
 You emerge on the A708 at St Mary's Loch.
-Accommodation is available here, at the famous Tibbie Shiel's Inn, but it takes only a brief look at a map to realise that this is only a 15 mile bus ride (or hitch-hike) from Moffat, with its considerably wider range of facilities.
+Accommodation used to be available here, at the famous Tibbie Shiel's Inn, but this has now closed.
+It takes only a brief look at a map to realise that at this point you are only a 15 mile bus ride (or hitch-hike) to Moffat, with its considerably wider range of facilities.
 Accommodation in and around the area can be found via our Scottish Borders main page.

 Section 9: St Mary's Loch to Traquair, 12 miles (19km)